A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

-Machine Learning models perform best when training and testing sets belong to the same distribution.
+\begin{itemize} \item \textbf{Euclidean Alignment (EA)}: Machine Learning models perform best when training and testing sets belong to the same distribution.
 However, EEG data from different subjects and sessions have varying distributions, reducing BCI model performance.
 EA addresses this issue by projecting the data into a domain-invariant space based on the covariance matrix, ensuring consistency across subjects and sessions by making data more homogeneous and less scattered~\cite{he2019transfer}.
-The goal of EA is to establish a consistent mean covariance matrix for each subject's trials, using the identity matrix as the reference.
-It is inspired by Riemannian Alignment which instead of the identity matrix uses the Riemannian mean.
 Let's consider a subject with $n$ trials, where each trial, consists of $C \times T$ samples with $C$ the number of channels and $T$ the number of time samples, and is represented by matrix ${\bf X}_i \in \mathbb R^{c \times t}$, we have:

 Alignment is performed by using the matrix square root of the arithmetic mean: